-At the outset, MCFA Chapei Project team invited the Cambodian Broadcasting Service (CBS) to discuss a new high quality production of Chapei performance.
-MCFA also asked CLC to assist in facilitating Chapei masters and community leaders to participate in the program from November 2018 to March 2019.
+At the outset, MCFA Chapei Project team invited the Cambodian Broadcasting Service (CBS) to discuss production of a new, high-quality Chapei performance.
+MCFA also asked CLC to assist in organizing Chapei masters and community leaders to participate in the program from November 2018 to March 2019.
 The meeting was held to further discuss some key points:

-- how to develop a short broadcasting program
+- The development of a short broadcasting program

-- best way to deliver the Chapei to the audience
+- The best way to deliver Chapei to a larger audience

 4. EDUCATION & TRAINING: